-For the year ended 31 December 2021, the total cost charged to the consolidated statement of profit or loss and other comprehensive income of RMB95,951,000 (2020: RMB130,577,000) respectively, represented contributions from the continuing operation payable to the scheme.
+For the year ended 31 December 2022, the total cost charged to the consolidated statement of profit or loss and other comprehensive income of RMB70,363,000 (2021: RMB95,951,000) respectively, represented contributions from the continuing operation payable to the scheme.

-51. CONTINGENT LIABILITIES
+50. CONTINGENT LIABILITIES

-- As at 31 December 2021, the Group provided guarantees amounting to RMB11,613 million given to banks for mortgage facilities granted to purchasers of the Group's properties for sales.
+- (a) As at 31 December 2022, the Group provided guarantees amounting to RMB10,415 million (2021: RMB11,613 million) given to banks for mortgage facilities granted to purchasers of the Group's properties for sales.
 Pursuant to the terms of the guarantees, if there is default of the mortgage payments by these purchasers, the Group is responsible to repay the outstanding mortgage loans together with accrued interests thereon and any penalty owed by the defaulted purchasers to banks.
 The Group is then entitled to take over the legal title of the related properties.
 The guarantee period commences from the dates of grant of the relevant mortgage loans and ends after the buyer obtained the individual property ownership certificate. - (b) The Group provided guarantees on several basis covering its respective shares of outstanding obligations under the borrowings incurred by the joint ventures and associates for developing their projects.
-As at 31 December 2021, the Group's aggregate shares of such guarantees provided in respective of loans borrowed by these joint ventures amounted to RMB1,913 million and associates amounted to RMB3,760 million, and the guarantees provided to the suppliers of the associated companies amounted to RMB160 million.
-In the opinion of the Directors, the possibility of the default of the purchasers is remote and the fair value of guarantee contracts is insignificant at the inception and at the end of each reporting date.
+As at 31 December 2022, the Group's aggregate shares of such guarantees provided in respective of loans borrowed by these joint ventures amounted to RMB1,912 million (2021: RMB1,913 million) and associates amounted to RMB3,606 million (2021: RMB3,760 million), and the guarantees provided to the suppliers of the associated companies amounted to RMB160 million (2021: RMB160 million).